 The Audience is Listening (Colossians 3:16-17)

 I love going to movies with THX sound.
-My favorite part of some movies is when the THX logo comes on and the speakers play that cool sound, and the words appear on the screen that say, “The audience is listening.”
+I love it when the THX logo appears in some movies.
+The speakers play a cool sound and the words "The audience is listening" appear on the screen.
 That’s actually the best part of some movies that I’ve seen.
-I’m glad the theatres haven’t figured out that I’d probably pay a few dollars just to see that one part.
+I’m glad the theaters haven’t figured out that I’d probably pay a few dollars just to see that one part.

 Today, though, I want to look at corporate worship – what happens when we come together to worship God as a group of Jesus followers.
-This is where the whole theatre analogy comes in.
+This is where the whole theater analogy comes in.
 When you came in today, you could have re-arranged the chairs into a circle and sat and talked with a few friends.
 You could have brought a coffee and a muffin and enjoyed food with others around you, but you didn’t.
 Instead, you sat in rows and faced the front.
 You likely looked at your watch to see when the service would start, and when the service started, some of you checked again to see if we were on time.
 Your attention has been mostly focused on what’s happening up front here.

 This setup has some advantages.
 It’s easy to come, or to invite somebody new, without feeling threatened.
 But it also presents some challenges.
 It’s not wrong, but we need to be aware that we’re losing something, especially as it relates to worship.
 When we say, “The audience is listening” in most churches, we think of those who are sitting in the pews or rows of chairs facing the front.
 But you are not the audience of worship.
 God is the audience, and he is listening.
 Rather than sitting as spectators, you are the participants in worship, and God is the one who is watching.
 Worship is about participation.

-I wonder if you could switch pictures in your mind from a worship service in a theatre setting to a worship service in a living room.
+I wonder if you could switch pictures in your mind from a worship service in a theater setting to a worship service in a living room.
 Early church worship services took place in homes for the first few hundred years of the church’s life.
 Groups of up to 50 people met in living rooms.
 It would be a little more spontaneous than we’re used to.
 Justin Martyr described a church meeting around 150 A.D.: people came, had prayer, read from a portion of Scripture “as long as time allows.”
 Then, someone gave a discourse to encourage everyone to imitate what was in the Scripture.
 They would then stand, pray, take communion, and go off to work, since Sunday was a workday.
 It had many of the same elements of a worship gathering that we have: prayer, Scripture, communion.
 It was structured very differently, though, and was highly participatory.

 We think of preaching today as somebody getting up to lecture a crowd for 3o or so minutes.
 A lot of that type of preaching in the early church took place not in the context of a worship gathering, but instead in the Temple, synagogue, or other place so that people could hear the Gospel story.
 Within a worship gathering, the teaching of God’s Word probably took a more informal form.
 I doubt somebody stood up and just talked for half an hour.
 We get hints of what it might have been like in a few passages, and we’re going to look at them today.